 Kariya has some gorgeous coastal areas, and there’s no better way to experience them than from behind the wheel of your very own rental car.
 See what fascinating shells and treasures you can find sprinkled along the shoreline of one of these top beaches:

 If you’re traveling to Kariya for work-related reasons, you’ll probably be visiting some convention and business centers.
 With your own set of wheels, you’re sure to get there on time.
 Here are some of the biggest and the best:

 Nagoya Congress Center (11 miles away).

 The left-hand side of the road is where you’ll be driving along in Kariya.
-The controls of your rental car here, such as the steering wheel, will be on the other side of what you’re used to.
+Be aware that the controls of your rental vehicle here, such as the steering wheel and stick shift (if your car has manual transmission), will be on the other side of what you’re used to.

-It can be difficult to find a parking space in Kariya.
-Once you get your hands on one, make sure you read the signage carefully.
-Overstaying the permitted time limit or parking in a no-standing zone can put a dent in your vacation budget.
+It can be hard to locate a car space in Kariya.
+Once you nab one, be sure to read the signage carefully.
+Overstaying the permitted time limit or leaving the car in a no-standing zone can put a big hole in your vacation budget.

 The speed limits in the neighborhood of Kariya are similar to the rest of Nagoya, ranging from 30km/h to 100km/h.
 To ensure the safety of both drivers and pedestrians, a maximum speed limit of 40km/h applies to residential areas.

 Generally speaking, your rental car company will charge the amount stated on the fine to your credit card, including local taxes.
 Otherwise, they may supply your information to local authorities, who’ll then issue a fine directly to you.

 Yes.
 However, there are some exceptions for certain vehicles operated by public transportation networks.